wolfrieder/http-response-classifier/README.md

 ## Computer Setup

-The code was tested on an MacBook Pro with the 10-core Apple M1 Pro, 32GB memory, and 1TB storage.
+The code was only tested on an MacBook Pro with the 10-core Apple M1 Pro, 32GB memory, and 1TB storage.
 It is recommended to have at least 32GB memory as tests with 16GB memory led to memory issues while training the classifiers.
 Therefore, the current requirement are 32GB of memory until further tests and optimizations are performed.

 ## Known Installation Problems